 The mature woodland runs along our eastern boundary.
 Most of the trees are in excess of 100 years old and it is dominated by mature Oaks.
 Different parts of the woods also have clusters of Beech, Wild Cherry and Sycamore, amongst others.
 This area of the site offers huge potential for den building, animal tracking and crafting and is carpeted with bluebells in the Spring.
 This year we are beginning to manage this area too, which involves felling and removing chosen trees that will be processed to produce planks, beams, posts and hopefully some high quality oak products.

 Since our last update full update we've been doing quite a lot to the site.
 Our main camp (Pizza base) with a kitchen area, a pizza oven and enough covered space for large groups is the main area for Forest School sessions with river camp being the play area

-We've also had a very busy year on the woodland management side and this year we removed the top of a large Beech near the roundhouse due to safety concerns, as well as felling a number of ash that were showing signs of Ash dieback disease.
+Every year is very busy on the woodland management side and this year we removed the top of a large Beech near the roundhouse due to safety concerns, as well as felling a number of ash that were showing signs of Ash dieback disease.
 Some of the timber s processed for firewood, whilst large sections of the trunk are turned into planks using our onsite sawmill.
 The timber is now for sale in an unseasoned form.
 If anybody would like anything in particular please let us know as we can cut timber to size with enough notice.
-We've moved forward with the coppicing of the hazel to allow us to produce firewood, charcoal, coppice products and offer a wider variety of habitats for the wilder residents of the woodland.
+We've moved forward with more coppicing of the hazel to allow us to produce firewood, charcoal, coppice products and offer a wider variety of habitats for the wilder residents of the woodland.